mattermost/docs/source/install/install-ubuntu-2004-postgresql.rst

   ``exit``

 9. (Optional) If you use a different server for your database and the Mattermost server, you may allow PostgreSQL to listen on all assigned IP addresses.
-To do so, open ``/etc/postgresql/10/main/postgresql.conf`` in a text editor as *root* user.
+To do so, open ``/etc/postgresql/{version}/main/postgresql.conf`` in a text editor as *root* user.
+You will need to replace `{version}` with the version PostgreSQL is currently running.
 As a best practice, ensure that only the Mattermost server is able to connect to the PostgreSQL port using a firewall.

   a.
 Find the following line: